Pickleball pains? Here's how to manage injuries

 Dr Yeap recommended managing arthritis with regular stretches, warm-ups, and the use of supportive equipment like ankle guards to prevent further damage.

 While pickleball is a fun and social way to stay fit, players must be mindful of the potential for injury.
-By incorporating proper warm-up techniques, he stated stretching, and cross-training, players can enjoy the game safely.
+By incorporating proper warm-up techniques, stretching, and cross-training, players can enjoy the game safely.

 Taking precautions and listening to people’s body when it signals pain can help prevent injuries, allowing for continued enjoyment of this increasingly popular sport.